ghc-proposals/ghc-proposals/proposals/0473-existentials.rst

    would be easier to implement first.
 I think this one is easier, and could plausibly let us gain experience with expressions in types without the major changes inherent in supporting dependent types in full, but it's not obvious.

+#.
+Should we use the simpler (alternative) Core language?
+It appears considerably simpler,
+   though I expect we'll have trouble optimizing it.
+Furthermore, no proofs have been written about it, so there could be problems lurking.
+(I doubt it, though.)
+Desugaring would be considerably harder in the alternative, effectively requiring A-normalization during desugaring (though that's not really so difficult).

 Future Work
 -----------